The university traffic-light system

 - Events that are not related to MU’s main activities (e.g., celebrations, ceremonies, etc.) shall not be held.

-- Events related to the university’s main activities (conferences, seminars, symposia, etc.) can be held but are limited to 50 attendees, who must comply with the O-N rule.
-Events related to the university’s main activities (conferences, seminars, symposia, etc.) that are held separately from MU’s main operations (i.e., events not held at the university, weekend events, events held in areas that are physically separated from MU classrooms and offices) can be held but are limited to 75 people, who must comply with the O-N rule.
+- Events related to the university’s main activities (conferences, seminars, symposia, etc.) can be held but are limited to 50 attendees.
+Events related to the university’s main activities (conferences, seminars, symposia, etc.) that are held separately from MU’s main operations (i.e., events not held at the university, weekend events, events held in areas that are physically separated from MU classrooms and offices) can be held but are limited to 75 people.

 - All buildings are closed to the public, students, and employees.
 The head of each economic unit or the dean of each faculty can decide about any exemptions.